ansible-community/antsibull-nox/docs/config-file.md

   If you have other scripts in your collection that should be checked, you can add them with this option.

 * `ruff_config: str | os.PathLike | None` (default `None`):
-  Allows to specify a config file for `ruff`.
+  Specifies a config file for `ruff`.
   Use a relative path to `noxfile.py`.
-  This config file will be used for all `ruff` checks, unless more specific config file settings are provided for specific `ruff` invocations.
+  This config file applies to all `ruff` checks but can be overridden for specific `ruff` invocations.
-  Note that right now antsibull-nox will not supply any default config file, but this might change in the future.
+  Note that antsibull-nox does not currently supply a default config file, but this might change in the future.

 ### `isort` (part of the `formatters` session)